 9-7-3.
-The members of the Board of Trustees board of trustees shall hold office for three years and until their successors are elected and qualified.
-A vacancy on the board shall must be filled as provided in § 9-13-14.1 or 9-13-14.2.
+The members of the board of trustees shall hold office for three years and until their successors are elected and qualified.
+A vacancy on the board must be filled as provided in § 9-13-14.1 or 9-13-14.2.

-When a municipality is organized For purposes of staggering terms, when a municipality is organized, the trustees shall must be elected for terms of one, two, and three years respectively at the first annual election.
-At subsequent elections each trustee shall must be elected for a term of three years.
+For purposes of staggering terms, when a municipality is organized, the trustees must be elected for terms of one, two, and three years respectively at the first annual election.
+At subsequent elections each trustee must be elected for a term of three years.

 9-7-5.
-At the first regular meeting after their election, the members of the Board of Trustees board of trustees shall elect one of their number as president to serve for one year and until-his a successor is elected and qualified.
+At the first regular meeting after their election, the members of the board of trustees shall elect one of their number as president to serve for one year and until a successor is elected and qualified.

 9-7-6.
-The board of trustees shall hold regular meetings at such the times as may be provided by ordinance.
+The board of trustees shall hold regular meetings at the times as may be provided by ordinance.

-Special meetings of the board may be held at any time upon call of the president or-clerk_finance_officer by oral or written notice to the members-present within the municipality.
+Special meetings of the board may be held at any time upon call of the president or finance officer by oral or written notice to the members.

 9-7-7.
-A majority of the members of the board-shall constitute of trustees constitutes a quorum, but-no an act of the board-shall be is not effective unless assented to by a majority of the members.
+A majority of the members of the board of trustees constitutes a quorum, but an act of the board is not effective unless assented to by a majority of the members.
 Unless a vacancy exists due to removal, resignation, death, or by operation of law, the quorum consists of the majority of all the trustees qualified to serve as trustees by election or appointment pursuant to chapter 9-13.